path-visualiser/pathfinding/README.md

 The current "release" is tagged [may2016](https://bitbucket.org/dharabor/pathfinding/commits/tag/may2016).

-Warthog is licensed under the terms of the GNU GPL Version 2.
+All code is licensed under the terms of the GNU GPL Version 2.
 I make it available in the interest of scientific research and without any guarantees.